OTUSOFE365025/project-group-35-crn-45894/ATAM_assessment.md

 (B) descriptions of risks, non-risks, sensitivity points, and tradeoffs, and
 (C) an ATAM utility tree.

-It concludes with an evaluation of whether the ATAM deliverables are satisfied and a short checklist of evidence required to claim satisfaction.
+This ATAM assessment concludes with a short evaluation of whether or not the deliverables were satisfied

-Status: draft — update with empirical results, logs, and performance measurements to finalize.

----

-## Executive summary
+## Summary

-Iteration 3 focuses on applying the ATAM to evaluate how well our architecture supports the key requirements of the **Sync Subsystem** — the part responsible for periodic LMS/Registration/Calendar updates (UC3).
+Since iteration 3 focuses on refining the Sync Subsystem architecture by ensuring reliable periodic synchronization, safe external API access retry + circuit-breaker behavior, and consistency with cloud-native deployment.
+This part is responsible for Use Case 3 (Sync External Data)

 Our prioritized quality attributes for this iteration are: